Welcome to the Cotymog Shed Blog

 Fresh News from the Studio

-I plan to bring you fresh news here, straight from the studio, the garden, and my suppliers, as well as stories from the past, ancient and modern... in fact, anything I think you might be interested in.
+We plan to bring you fresh news here, straight from the studio, the garden, and suppliers, as well as stories from the past, ancient and modern... in fact, anything we think might interest you.

 And if you know anyone who might enjoy it too, please pass its details on.

-The first Cotymog interview with Vanessa has been much enjoyed by you.
+The first Cotymog interview with Vanessa Jones has been much enjoyed by you.

-A 2nd interview was posted in early October with my hand mulling paint designers, Reg and Emma.
+A 2nd interview was posted in early October with Mary’s hand mulling paint designers, Reg and Emma, from Devon, who gained some traction from you and others.

-If you have any hints on how I might achieve that, please don’t be shy!
+If you have any hints on how we might achieve that, please do tell!

 Art, Books, and stuff

-Scarf for Dementia UK, weighing in at 56”, to be laterally tassled.
+Scarf for Dementia UK, weighing in at 56”, awaiting its laterally tassles…

 I mentioned Art, Books, and stuff.
 Well, for us, stuff encompasses other things, including Food and Film.

-As we’re concentrating on Light and Love, for a change, remember, we hope to have a truly JOYful arty piece for you next month!
+As we’re concentrating on Light and Love, for a change, remember, we have a truly JOYful arty piece for you this month!

 Meanwhile, bear in mind that STUFF also includes science.
 You thought we were all about Art?
 Well, we spoke last month about Science and Maths in Science, with Prof Kit Yates, whose first article at www.livescience.com appeared last month.